bparinas/TaskAPI/README.md

 **PostgreSQL** - _used as a data storage._

 **GCP account** - _used to create a GKE cluster for deploying Nginx and taskAPI application.
-Also used to create a database instance in Cloud SQL for PostgreSQL and GCR for storing docker images._
+Also used to create a database instance in Cloud SQL for PostgreSQL and GCR for storing docker images._<br><br>
-\
-\

 **Host Recipes**:

 The following tools must be installed and configured in your local machine: **jq, git, curl, psql, docker, gcloud, kubectl and helm**.